Main Content Region

 For interpretation of this policy, please contact the responsible department: Director, Parking and Transportation Services, 909/537-5912

-The purpose of this policy is to promote the safe and responsible use of bicycles and other human-powered wheeled devices.
+The purpose of this policy is to promote the safe and responsible use of bicycles and other wheeled devices.

 Successful bicycle programs at universities recognize that common sense and courtesy are the key regulators in ensuring the safety of all pedestrians, bicyclists and motorists.